Llewxamris/PEA-framework/md/process.md

 that the customer could dynamically change the features they needed, which came in handy when there was miscommunication.
 The constant team communication also meant those who became stuck, or who needed some guidance always had a support line.
-An issue with this methodology was the short sprint cycles.
+A disadvantage with this methodology was the short sprint cycles.
 Two weeks meant that the team had to juggle testing thoroughly, with being able to demonstrate functionality.
 However, this simply required the team to better manage its time, which resulted in a better system overall.